jonathanelscpt/ciscocucmapi/README.md

 ## Supported Languages and AXL Versions

  - Currently only Python 3.6 tested.
- - There is currently no plan to support Python 2.7, as `asyncio` is not supported in 2.7 and the suggested 2.7 alternative, `Trollius`, is not longer maintained.
+Python 2.7 not planned for support in the short-term.
  - All AXL versions *should* be supported, however only 11.5 has been currently tested.
-All AXL data models include metadata on mandatory params for `add`, `get` and `list` calls.
-It is expected that these should not change across AXL schema versions.
+All AXL data models include static metadata on mandatory params for `add` calls.
+It  is not expected that these should change across AXL schema versions.
 Please raise a defect if you encounter any issues.
+ - Other API methods contain reliable information and can be queried from the schema dynamically.

  ## Donate